My Account

 What differentiates it from other forms of bullying is simply the bullies’ electronic, digital means to carry out the attacks.

-These digital means include social media apps like Facebook and Instagram, text messages, SMS apps, gaming platforms, chat rooms, and even online schooling websites and portals.
+These digital means include social media apps, like Facebook and Instagram, text messages, SMS apps, gaming platforms, chat rooms, and even online schooling websites and portals.

 Unlike other forms, such as physical bullying, cyberbullying victims seldom find an escape from their attackers.
 The online world follows us everywhere, and cyberbullies use this pervasiveness to their advantage — especially given current events.

-Everything — schooling, scouting, shopping, religious services, dance, music, art, celebrations (like birthdays and holidays) — all moved online.
+In only a span of a few years, everything — schooling, scouting, shopping, religious services, dance, music, art, celebrations (like birthdays and holidays) — all moved online.
 Online gaming grew, too, as well as the streaming of entertainment and educational materials.

 Social media like Facebook, Instagram, and TikTok became ways to be entertained and stay connected.
 But, too often, those connections were not healthy ones.